07 Calculus: Multivariate

 \[\frac{\partial f}{\partial y}\bigg|_{(5,3)} = 2 \cdot 5 \cdot 3 - 6 \cdot 3 = 30 - 18 = 12 > 0\]

 Decision.
-Moving north (in direction \((0, 1)\)) gives directional derivative \(+12\) — depth increases at rate \(12\) m per unit of distance.
-Moving south gives \(-12\) — depth decreases.
+Moving north (direction \((0, 1)\)) gives directional derivative \(+12\): depth increases at a rate of \(12\) m per unit of distance.
+Moving south gives \(-12\): depth decreases.
 So the captain should listen to the first assistant and head north.

 A function \(f: \mathbb{R}^n \to \mathbb{R}\) is called smooth (or \(C^\infty\)) if it has continuous partial derivatives of all orders.
 In practice, we often work with \(C^1\) functions (continuously differentiable) or \(C^2\) functions (twice continuously differentiable).